BurkhardHeim/cvsToWx/README.md

    Especially Patternfile.txt has lengthy repetitive code passages that could  be easily shortend up and compacted with purer code.
 The first aim of the Stream-Crypt 1.1.19  was to setup a working program that can handle longer files with a new Main module and many adjustments from 'older' (three years) code.
-   By just focusing on the overall program content and how to automate wxm file's intend and writing
+   By just focusing on the overall program content and how to automate wxm file's intention and writing
    less on the brilliance of just a single function.
 .
    #### What is good about the drawback